-The Group's business activities, for which discrete financial information is available, are regularly reviewed and evaluated by the CODM.
-The CODM, who is responsible for allocating resource and assessing performance of the operating segments, mainly includes the executive Directors of the Company that make strategic decisions.
-The Group evaluated its operating segments separately or aggregately, and determined that it has reportable segments as follows.
+The Group's business activities, for which discrete financial statements are available, are regularly reviewed and evaluated by the chief operating decision-maker ("CODM").
+The CODM, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Chief Executive Officer of the Group.